ABRSM’s three Piano Star books (published Autumn 2016) have been a huge and well-deserved success, appealing to children and their teachers alike.

 “Piano Star: Grade 1 follows on from Piano Star 3, and provides a collection of repertoire around Grade 1 level.
 The collection of 25 pieces includes folk, classical, contemporary and jazzy material that has been tried out – and approved – by children.
 The new books will capture the imagination of young pianists everywhere.”

 Those familiar with Piano Star 3 will know that it comprises a collection of brilliant and imaginative pieces moving towards Grade 1; the items in this new collection may not be consistently more difficult, but it seems to me that more focus was placed on developing pieces which match the specific difficulty and requirements of Grade 1 examination repertoire, albeit without in the process losing their imaginative impact.

-This is quite an achievement, and it is testament to ABRSM’s vision, to the success of David and Karen’s editorial partnership, and to the contributions of all the composers that this collection is an absolute triumph.
+This is quite an achievement, and it is testament to ABRSM’s vision and to the contributions of all the composers that this collection is an absolute triumph.

-Those composers include such well-known and accomplished educational writers as Paul Harris, Mike Cornick, June Armstrong, Alan Bullard, Peter Gritton, Nikki Iles, and Heather Hammond as well as contributions from the editors themselves.
+Those composers include such well-known and accomplished educational writers as Paul Harris, Mike Cornick, June Armstrong, Alan Bullard, Peter Gritton, Nikki Iles, and Heather Hammond as well as contributions from the editors.

 And the book culminates with a hugely enjoyable, and previously unpublished trio for three piano students (at one piano) composed by the late Christine Brown.